-If you are monitoring an Openshift or a Kubernetes cluster with Elastic Stack you might have noticed that the kubernetes integration uses the default Index Lifecycle Policy.
+If you’re monitoring an OpenShift or a Kubernetes cluster with Elastic Stack, you might’ve noticed that the Kubernetes integration uses the default Index Lifecycle Policy.
 It means that those logs and metrics have an unlimited retention.
-If the volume of logs is high, and for kubernetes clusters it usually is, it won’t be sustainable.
+If the volume of logs is high – and for Kubernetes clusters it usually is – it won’t be sustainable.

-Unfortunately due to the design of the integration, configuring them it’s a bit trickier than it might seem.
+Unfortunately due to the design of the integration, configuring them is a bit trickier than it might seem.

 Configuring them manually is something that should absolutely be avoided for multiple reasons:

-Luckily, I already created a small script that you can adapt to your use cases.
-It performs mainly two operations:
+Luckily, I’ve already created a small script that you can adapt to your use cases.
+It performs two main operations:

-The first step of the procedure consists into assigning the ILP to each datastream.
-The right way to do it, is by editing the custom component template, this will prevent that future updates of the integration reset back the default setting.
+The first step of the procedure consists of assigning the ILP to each data stream.
+The right way to do it is to edit the custom component template, which will prevent future updates of the integration from resetting back to the default setting:

 # The name of the ILP you want to use